SethClydesdale/forumactif-edge/README.md

 **A :** Yes it's 100% free, no strings attached !
 I wanted to create a modern and responsive theme for Forumotion, because the current forum versions provided are dated and not mobile friendly.
 Forumactif Edge is the answer if you want a modern, mobile friendly design !

+***

+Is your question not answered here ?
+Check out the [full FAQ](https://github.com/SethClydesdale/forumactif-edge/wiki/Frequently-Asked-Questions) page or contact us on the [support forum](http://fmdesign.forumotion.com/t700-forumactif-edge-support) !

 ## Preview
 You can find various previews of the theme below.
 [Click here](http://fmdesign.forumotion.com/forum) if you'd like a live preview of Forumactif Edge.

 **Mobile Preview :** Forumactif Edge is responsive, so that means it's mobile friendly !
 Don't believe it ?
-Check Google's [Mobile-Friendly test](https://www.google.com/webmasters/tools/mobile-friendly/?url=fmdesign.forumotion.com%2Fforum) !
+Check out Google's [Mobile-Friendly test](https://www.google.com/webmasters/tools/mobile-friendly/?url=fmdesign.forumotion.com%2Fforum) !

 ![](http://i35.servimg.com/u/f35/18/45/41/65/mobile10.png)